Chapter 2. File System Structure and Maintenance

 ducommand displays the estimated amount of space being used by files in a directory, displaying the disk usage of each subdirectory.
 The last line in the output of

-dushows the total disk usage of the directory; to see only the total disk usage of a directory in human-readable format, use
+dushows the total disk usage of the directory.
+To see only the total disk usage of a directory in human-readable format, use

 du -hs.
-For more options, refer to
+For more options, see

 /boot/directory contains static files required to boot the system, for example, the Linux kernel.
 These files are essential for the system to boot properly.